 However, as would be expected the majority of these winners chose to study drama or theatre degrees.
 Of those who didn’t, English literature was a popular choice as were art, photography or music.
 Natalie Portman (Black Swan, 2011) was one of the few to buck the arts trend and chose a psychology degree.

-While many Oscar winners felt that university was the right course to theatrical success, eight actors and four actresses across the last 30 years chose to forgo university altogether.
-Instead, many stepped into the spotlight early on, and graced the stages of renowned theatre schools or took up less glamorous jobs until they got their big break.
+While many Oscar winners felt that university was the right course to theatrical success, eight actors and four actresses across the last 30 years chose to forgo university or theatre school altogether.
+Instead, many stepped into the spotlight early on or took up less glamorous jobs until they got their big break.

 Best Actress winners were more likely to go to university than their male counterparts, but a greater number of them dropped out midway through their courses.
 These included Cate Blanchett (Blue Jasmine, 2014), Julia Roberts (Erin Brockovich, 2001) and Helen Hunt (As Good as it Gets, 1998), who dropped out of the University of Melbourne, Georgia State University and the University of California, Los Angeles respectively.